zinic/crawl/core.md

 #### Staggered

 A character that has a health point value of less than one fourth their health point total is considered staggered.
-A staggered character that receives further damage is subject to a percent check (2d10 or d100).
+A staggered character that receives further damage is subject to a fate roll.

-If the target character rolls less than 50, they must lose an energy point or forfeit their turn.
-This condition’s may be mitigated by equipment, items and abilities.
+If the target character rolls **[ ]** or **[+]** then they may continue their turn normally.
+However, if the target character rolls **[-]**, they must lose an energy point or forfeit their turn.

+This condition’s effects may be mitigated by equipment, items and abilities.